 NOTE: It is necessary to climb under the crane to check the axle mounting bolts.
-Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.
+Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane

-Torque the 5/8" axle mounting bolts (8) to 245 Nm (180 lb-ft).
-Refer to Figure 6-40.
+Torque the 5/8 in rear axle mounting bolts (8) to 245 Nm (180 lb-ft.).
+See Figure 6-47.

-NOTE: You must read and understand the warnings and basic safety rules, found in Section 2 of this manual, before performing any operation or maintenance procedures.
+NOTE: You must read and understand the warnings and basic safety rules, found in Safety Information, page 2-1 of this manual, before performing any operation or maintenance procedures.